 District Management Area (Kruger National Park, north of Lepelle river) has been withdrawn in 2008.
-Portion of Kruger National park (formerly District Management area) adjoining with Vhembe falls into Mutale and Thulamela LMs of Vhembe District.
-Portions of Kruger National Park adjoining with GGM & BPM are incorporated in the said LMs, respectively, leaving Shingwedzi rest camp in GGM (Ward 19), Olifants, Letaba, Mopani & Shimuwini camps into Ba-Phalaborwa (Ward12).
-The extent of Mopani has thus reduced to 20 011,0 km2 while Ba-Phalaborwa and Greater Giyani have increased to 7 462 km2 and 4172 km2 respectively.
+Portion of Kruger National park (formerly District Management area) adjoining with Vhembe falls into Mutale and Thulamela Local municipalities of Vhembe District.
+Portions of Kruger National Park adjoining with Greater Giyani & Ba-Phalaborwa municipalities are incorporated in the said LMs, respectively, leaving Shingwedzi rest camp in GGM (Ward 19), Olifants, Letaba, Mopani & Shimuwini camps into Ba-Phalaborwa (Ward12).

+The extent of Mopani has thus reduced to 20 011,0 km while Ba-Phalaborwa and Greater Giyani have increased to 7 462 km and 4172 km respectively.
 Tshingwedzi river is now the northern boundary of GGM & MDM.
-WARDS re-delimitations have also resulted in the increase of 7 wards in Mopani District and 30 in the Province of Limpopo, with additions of 3,2 and 2 for GLM, BPM and MLM respectively.
+WARDS re-delimitations have also resulted in the increase of 7 wards in Mopani District and 30 in the Province of Limpopo, with additions of 3, 2 and 2 for GLM, BPM and MLM respectively.
 (Reference: Provincial Gaz no 1521 of 18 July 2008; Gaz no. 1834 of 31 Aug.
 2010).

-2.3 DEMOGRAPHICS
+2.2 DEMOGRAPHICS